criteo/node-disruption-controller/README.md

 ##### Retry

 NodeDisruption can be retried automatically.
-The main purpose of retry is to allow prepation for a disruption.
+The main purpose of retry is to allow preparation for a disruption.
 Some disruptions cannot be allowed until some preparations operations have been completed (e.g. replicating data out of the node).
-A controller can consumme the pending NodeDisruption, perform the required operations and finaly accept the disruption when it is safe.
+A controller can consume the pending NodeDisruption, perform the required operations and finally accept the disruption when it is safe.

 #### Sample object